bensegal2034/DashCogs/README.md

 This cog allows you to type messages using your bot's account.
 In order to send a message, PM the bot with what you would like to say.
 Make sure you've set the server and channel the bot should say the messages in first (using the commands listed below)!
 **Note: Only the owner of the bot is allowed to do this.**
+* `[p]selfmessageset <setting>`: Manipulate various settings described below.

-* `[p]server <server>`: Sets the server the bot should look for channels in.
+  * `[p]selfmessageset server <server>`: Sets the server the bot should look for channels in.
 The bot must be in the server specified.
-* `[p]channel <channel>`: Sets the channel the bot should send messages in.
+  * `[p]selfmessageset channel <channel>`: Sets the channel the bot should send messages in.
 The channel must be one the bot can see.
-* `[p]enabled`: Toggles on and off whether the bot owner sending a PM to their bot will send a message.
+  * `[p]selfmessageset enabled`: Toggles on and off whether the bot owner sending a PM to their bot will send a message.
+  * `[p]selfmessageset toggleuser`: Toggles on and off whether someone can use the cog besides the bot owner.